junxit/us-congress-bills-114/metadata.md

 - 2016-04-18 — Introduced in Senate
 - 2016-04-18 — Read twice and referred to the Committee on Small Business and Entrepreneurship.
+- 2016-05-11 — Committee on Small Business and Entrepreneurship.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2016-05-24 — Committee on Small Business and Entrepreneurship.
+Reported by Senator Vitter with an amendment in the nature of a substitute.
+Without written report.
+- 2016-05-24 — Committee on Small Business and Entrepreneurship.
+Reported by Senator Vitter with an amendment in the nature of a substitute.
+Without written report.
+- 2016-05-24 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 480.